vharsh97/blaze_app/README.md

 <a href="http://ec2-3-17-69-178.us-east-2.compute.amazonaws.com:8080">Blaze-Web</a>
 (If there is any server failure or any error then feel free raise the issue or mail to us at:-<a href = "mailto: vharsh.srivastava@gmail.com">Harshvardhan Raj</a> or
 <a href = "mailto: ajha1054@gmail.coma@gmail.com">Amit Kumar Jha</a>

+## Work on Flutter app is still in progress.
+APK will be uploded soon on this repository.